Best 9mm Magazine Speed Loader [Updated]

 Caldwell Universal Loader Review

-While it looks like a weapon out of the movie Terminator, the Caldwell Universal Loader is very easy to use and is very compatible with most 9mm magazines while taking no strength to operate.
+While it looks like a weapon out of the movie Terminator, I find the Caldwell Universal Loader incredibly user-friendly.
+It’s compatible with most 9mm magazines and requires minimal effort to operate.

-The Caldwell speed loader works with both single stack and double stack magazines.
+The Caldwell speed loader works with both single stack and double stack magazines – which usually isn’t the case.
 It can load multiple caliber sizes which include 9mm, 10mm, .357, .40cal and.45 cal ammunition.
-You don’t need a lot of strength with this baby, you can lock it in with the provided Lock Kob, throw in a round, and pull the lever.
+You don’t need a lot of strength with this baby, you can lock it in with the provided Lock Knob, throw in a round, and pull the lever.
+I think it’s the easiest on the hands.

 Caldwell Universal Pros and Cons